dam-pav/NavSrcHandler/README.md

 - "NAV cmdlets not found": ensure you are running in a NAV/BC Dev Shell or that the module providing `Split-NAVApplicationObjectFile` and `Join-NAVApplicationObjectFile` is imported.
 - Missing source file: the tool skips a code if `CODE.txt` isn’t present in the current working folder.
 - Permissions: run PowerShell with sufficient rights to create directories and files in the working folder where you run the tool.
+- Local characters are disrupted: make sure you are using Powershell 5.1 and select model tools compatible with your current project.

 ## Notes